Scarabol/rock-raiders-web/README.md

 - Geologists and scanner
 - Background music and soundtrack
 - Tutorial levels and helper features
-- Show mini-figure with mission briefing
+- Show FLT mini-figure animation with mission briefing
-- Show dependencies as tooltip for buildings/vehicles
-- Add Beam-up animation sequence on successful level end
 - Add screen shake for exploding dynamites
-- Add Work sounds for jobs
+- Add all work sounds for all jobs
 - Show loading screen when starting a level
 - Add rockfall transition when switching in main menu
 - Show misc anim LavaErosionSmoke over lava
 - Add water and lava animation (texture UV coords tearing)
 - Change cursor to X when over disabled IconPanelButtons
 - Unlock levels only after linked levels are completed
-- Overwrite Main Menu Logo with "Nuke Saves & Assets Cache" and "Nuke ALL Caches"
-- Move camera with click on mini map
+- Move camera with click on mini map and show camera view area as wireframe
 - Use same team for all missions and add names to raiders
 - Auto switch from portrait to landscape mode in fullscreen
 - Refactor job system to allow multi-carry jobs for vehicles
 - Large Cat not usable to carry vehicles in Level 19
 - Lava not placed correctly at start in Level 19
+- Add surface type tooltips for map panel
+- Render last selected entity with rotating camera in radar panel

 ### v0.9.0 - Polishing